Cyber Resilience

 CVE-2026-22686 is a critical-severity Code Injection (CWE-94) vulnerability in Agentfront Enclave.
 Its CVSS base score is 10.0 (Critical).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Privilege Escalation (T1068); ranked in the top 49.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Privilege Escalation (T1068); ranked at the 43.5th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 The strongest mitigations our analysis identified are NIST 800-53 SC-50 (Software-enforced Separation and Policy Enforcement) and SI-11 (Error Handling).